-Josh Miller has served on the directing staff of Virginia Opera (Street Scene), The Fort Worth Opera Festival (The Barber of Seville & Voir Dire), The Glimmerglass Festival (Carousel), Wolf Trap Opera Company & The National Symphony Orchestra (La traviata), Opera San Antonio (Carmen), ZACH Theatre (Les Misérables), Austin Lyric Opera (Le nozze di Figaro & Turandot), and Austin Shakespeare (Sunday in the Park with George).
+Josh Miller has served on the directing staff of Virginia Opera (Street Scene), Palm Beach Opera (La Traviata, Don Giovanni and Die Fledermaus), The Fort Worth Opera Festival (The Barber of Seville & Voir Dire), The Glimmerglass Festival (Carousel), Wolf Trap Opera Company & The National Symphony Orchestra (La traviata), Opera San Antonio (Carmen), ZACH Theatre (Les Misérables), Austin Lyric Opera (Le nozze di Figaro & Turandot), and Austin Shakespeare (Sunday in the Park with George).

-Miller's most recent directing credits include Bernstein's Mass with the Austin Symphony, Austin Opera, Ballet Austin and the Grammy-Winning Choral Ensemble, Conspirare.
+Miller's most recent directing credits include The Revenge of the Bat for Palm Beach Opera, an opera for children adapted from Die Fledermaus, Bernstein's Mass with the Austin Symphony, Austin Opera, Ballet Austin and the Grammy-Winning Choral Ensemble, Conspirare.
 Turn of the Screw (Texas State Opera), Suor Angelica & Gianni Schicchi (Portland State Opera), Carmen (Spotlight on Opera), Le nozze di Figaro (Virginia Tech University & The University of Texas at Austin), a double-bill of The Italian Lesson & Trouble in Tahiti (Opera Piccola of San Antonio), Sweeney Todd (Butler Opera Center), The Rape of Lucretia & Little Women (Spotlight on Opera).

 An avid promoter of new music, Miller produced the fully-staged world premiere of Rose Made Man by Franklin Piland and Tegan McLeod as a part of the Cohen New Works Festival.
 He also directed the theatrical premiere of Daren Hagen's Cradle Song.
 Miller's production of Jake Heggie's Three Decembers was chosen as a winner of Opera America’s Robert L.B.
 Tobin Director-Designer Showcase.
 He and his design team presented their production concept to artistic directors and industry professionals during a special session of Opera America’s annual National Opera Conference in Washington, DC.